avelad31/avelad31/README.md

 ### Hi there 👋 I'm [Adrian Vela!](https://github.com/avelad31/)
-- 👨‍💻 I’m currently working on **machine learning models, low code and and AI solutions** to drive strategic insights and business value.
+- 👨‍💻 I’m currently developing on **machine learning models, creating low code applications and and AI solutions** to drive strategic insights and business value.
 Experienced in Python, database and data analysis tools to make solid data-driven decisions and reporting.
 - 📚 Learning everything about **Machine Learning, BI, Pricing, Statistics, Cloud Computing and IA**.
 - 💪🏼 **Future Goals:**  Learn more technologies and tools - Never stop creating new ideas.